calnix/stakingPro/test/Thoughts.md

 - the use of _updateVaultFees instead of claimRewards
 - on the triggering update thingy at 46[?]

-## 4. pool address in nft_registry

-nftRegistry will be deployed before pool. pool will require nftRegistry address in constructor therefore, nftRegistry cannot take in pool address as constructor.

-## 1.

-should we prevent vaults from being created if there are no active distributions? i.e. do a length check on the distributions array, and if it's 0, revert?

 # Add notes

 ## 1. should accounts be updated on creation? how are they to be updated before 1st stake?